 When Does A Seller Get Money After Closing?
 A Guide

-- The house title.
-The title is as much a concept as it is a document—it denotes the ownership of the real estate property.
-The title stays with the property, and at closing you are transferring the title to the seller.
+- House title.
+The title denotes the ownership of the real estate.
+The title stays with the property and is transferred to the buyer.

 - Bill of sale.
-This is a legal document that confirms the sale and purchase of the real estate and identifies the buyer, the seller and the property being sold.
+This legal document confirms the sale and purchase of the real estate.
+It identifies the buyer, the seller and the property being sold.

 - Closing disclosure: A document that outlines the terms of the sale, such as the sale price, closing costs, final mortgage payment and what the seller is paid.